KaneBuckthorpe/KBAppList/README.md

 Framework for access to lists of installed apps and cool app selection preference panes!

 The preferences, unlike all other iOS preference panes makes use of a UICollectionView with a fresh but iOS like look rather then the standard UITableView.
-It comes with drag and drop, quick edit, and search capabillities to improve user use within your tweaks.
+It comes with drag and drop, quick edit, and search capabillities to improve user experience within your tweaks.

-Requires a unique ID key for saving the list in preferences, which can be retrieved in a number of ways.
+Requires a unique ID for saving the list in preferences, which can be retrieved in a number of ways.
 The recommended method is NSUserDefaults.
-Can also take a Post Notification Key, to allow you to instantly retrieve the new listed of selected apps whenever a change to the selected apps is made.
+Can also use Post Notification, to allow you to instantly retrieve the new listed of selected apps whenever a change to the selected apps is made.

 | Downloads: | [Latest Release](https://github.com/kanesbetas/KBAppList/releases/latest) | [Headers](https://github.com/kanesbetas/KBAppList/tree/master/kbapplist/headers) | [Example Use](https://github.com/kanesbetas/KBAppList/tree/master/kbapplist/Example) | [Package](https://github.com/kanesbetas/KBAppList/tree/master/kbapplist/packages) | [Framework](https://github.com/kanesbetas/KBAppList/tree/master/kbapplist/Framework)   |
 ## How To Use?